+HE4 was excluded as we saw a strong influence of eGFR on biomarker values.

-Supplementary Table 2.
+Supplementary Table 3.
 Results of univariate and combination analyses of the prognostic values of CYFRA 21-1, CA 125 and CEA in patients with stable disease at the first CT scan after the second cycle for progression-free survival (A) and overall survival (B).

+Progression-free survival